mgreiler/se-unlocked/Transcripts/EP_75_Luca_Galante.md

 building a platform , which can be like one or two years, uh, at any, you know, considerable size of company, but also maintaining and improving that platform.

-And we see actually a lot of organizations making this mistake where they.
+And we see actually a lot of organizations making this mistake where they say.
 Hey, you know, we had this platform, initiative's gonna run for a year, then we're gonna, this platform is gonna be great.
 And actually, you know, when you ship the v1 that's when the work starts, like, like with every other product, right?